Adeline Jay Geo-Karis Illinois Beach State Park Archery Deer

 - Dates: Statewide Season.

 - Permits: Hunting periods will be filled through a mail-in drawing.
-Applications are available at IBSP and online.
+Applications are available at IBSP or follow the Application Link at the top of this page.
 Applications must be received at the IBSP Office by August 31st to be eligible for the drawing.
 Successful applicants will be notified by email before September 15th.
-They will be assigned one of the one week periods and a hunting area in the North Unit.
+They will be assigned one of the two-week periods and a hunting area in the North and South Unit.
 All hunters will be required to show proof of a current hunting license and a state issued archery permit.

 - Scouting: Preseason scouting is allowed prior and during the hunt.